Foods to Avoid with Fibromyalgia Overview

 Fibromyalgia is a condition characterized by widespread pain in conjunction with fatigue, sleep, memory and mood issues.
 Currently, there is not a specific recommended diet for people with fibromyalgia.
-However, poor food choices can indirectly impact symptoms.
+However, poor food choices can indirectly impact symptoms so lets look at some foods to avoid with Fibromyalgia.

 “Fibromyalgia sufferers seem to have too much of a dependence on comfort foods, especially if they are finding it hard to exercise regularly,” said Rania Batayneh, MPH, a nutritionist in San Francisco.
 “This can lead to weight gain, and being overweight or obese can make your symptoms worse.”